NITCbase/nitcbase.github.io/docs/Roadmap/Stage06.md

 ### Block Replacement

 In our current implementation, every time we want to access a block, we load it into a buffer and then do all our read operations from that.
-Recall that [StaticBuffer](../Design/Buffer%20Layer.md#class-staticbuffer) allows us to buffer `BUFFER_CAPACITY`(=32) blocks at any given time.
+Recall that in the [Buffer Layer](../Design/Buffer%20Layer.md), [StaticBuffer](../Design/Buffer%20Layer.md#class-staticbuffer) allows us to buffer `BUFFER_CAPACITY`(=32) blocks at any given time.
 What if we want to read from a new block.
 We will obviously have to reuse an existing slot to load in our new block.

 NITCbase uses the [LRU(least recently used) algorithm](<https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)>) to decide the block that will be replaced.
 Each entry in the buffer has a corresponding [`timestamp` field](../Design/Buffer%20Layer.md#buffer-structure) which keeps track of how long it has been since the disk block buffered in that particular location has been used.
 When a position needs to be freed up, the disk block with the highest timestamp is chosen and changes, if any, are written back to the disk.